ChenAndre/ChenAndre/README.md

 My name is Andre, and I'm a first year Computer Engineering student.
 I'm interested in Artificial Intelligence, Cybersecurity, Cloud Computing, and all things tech!

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning: Python, Java, C, C++, C#, GO, Firebase, and MongoDB
+- 🌱 I Have experience in: Python, Java, C, C++, C#, GO, Firebase, and MongoDB

 <!-- - 👯 I’m looking to collaborate on ...